social-media-ethics-automation/book/docs/_sources/ch18_public_shaming/04_repair_and_reintegration.md

 - What would reconciliation look like (if possible), when a social media platform is used in a genocide (see: [Meta urged to pay reparations for Facebook’s role in Rohingya genocide](https://techcrunch.com/2022/09/29/amnesty-report-facebook-rohingya-reparations/))
 - Does Jeremy Schneider's apology cover the five steps of repentance listed by Rabbi Danya Ruttenberg?
 - Pick a situation where someone is being publicly shamed.
 Who is responsible for accepting or rejecting their apology/repentance?
 - Pick a social media platform and a situation where someone is being publicly shamed.
-What might that person do to try to repair or reconciliation after the public shaming?
+What might that person do to try to repair or reconcile after the public shaming?
 - Pick a social media platform.
-In what ways does that platform make it difficult to repair or reconciliation after public shaming?
+In what ways does that platform make it difficult to repair or reconcile after public shaming?